 Just as Lott had identified a potential problem with the dummy model (it might understate a true effect if crime followed either a V-shaped or inverted V-shaped pattern), there is a potential problem with models (such as the spline and the hybrid models) that estimate a post-passage linear trend.
-Early adopters of RTC laws have a far more pronounced impact on the trend estimates of RTC laws than later adopters, since there may only be a few years of post-passage data available for a state that adopts RTC laws close to the end of the data period.
+Early adopters of RTC laws have a far more pronounced impact on the passage data available for a state that adopts RTC laws close to the end of the data period.
 If those early adopters were unrepresentative of low crime states, then the final years of the spline estimate would suggest a dramatic drop in crime, not because crime had in fact fallen in adopting states, but because the more representative states had dropped out of the estimate (since there would be no post-passage data after, say, three years for a state that had adopted the RTC law only three years earlier, but there would be such data for Maine and Indiana, which were the earliest RTC adopters).
-We recognize that each model has limitations, and present the results of all three in our tables below.
+We recognize that each model has limitations, and present the results of all three in our tables below.5